alexey-martynov/cl-avm-logger/README.md

   Raised when incorrect priority value specified.

-* variable `*IDENTIFIER*`
+* function `IDENTIFIER`

   The program identifier which is used by backends to separate logs.
+Assignment to this place sets new identifier.

 * variable `*AVAILABLE-BACKENDS*`